For any modern SaaS business, it’s vital that data become central to the way products are managed.

 - Bolster this with a weighted scorecard where user, customer, and developer feedback informs a percentage score for each KPI

-- Meet with stakeholders on the value chain (What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…., deployment teams, etc.) to confirm the scorecards and finalize prioritization
+- Meet with stakeholders on the value chain (customer success, deployment teams, etc.) to confirm the scorecards and finalize prioritization

 Become a Data-Driven Communicator